 Commercial properties built after 20 July 1982 qualify for depreciation claims on the build cost, relative to residential properties which must be built after 15 September 1987.

-Purchase of an existing premises allows the purchaser to claim depreciation on not only the building itself but also the existing fit-out where a fit-out is already provided as part of the sale.
+Purchase of existing premises allows the purchaser to claim depreciation of a commercial building on not only the building itself but also the existing fit-out where a fit-out is already provided as part of the sale.
 Some examples of a fit-out that can be claimed on depreciation on the office building:

 - Office fit-out with suspended ceiling tiles, glazing, movable partitions, equipment including office furniture, air-conditioners and similar

 - Mezzanine floor affixed to a warehouse including furnishings, floorings and structural member supports

 - Industrial warehouse with refrigeration rooms and bespoke equipment for food manufacturing including conveyor belts and mixers

 When leasing commercial property, it’s always critical to organise a depreciation schedule for commercial rental depreciation on your new fit-out as well as the equipment that you have installed.

 A quantity surveyor’s assessment has the key advantage of allowing you to accelerate the depreciation on your equipment by using higher depreciation rates which ultimately will boost your cash-flow for your business.
 Here is an example:

 The fit-out cost is $100,000.
 If the office furniture was included in this, as the quantity surveyor has not assessed the value of furniture, the furniture can only be claimed at 2.5% by the accountant.